Frojdholm/reversi_tournament/communication_protocol.md

 The communication protocol is loosely based on the Universal Chess Interface (UCI).

-All communication between the engine and the UI should be ended with a single newline character `\n`.
+All communication between the engine and the UI happens through the engine's stdin and stdout.
+Every message should be ended with a single newline character `\n`.
 Newlines inside a message is not allowed, but other arbitrary whitespace between fields is:

 Valid message:
 ```